 The more common example is the most mentally tough people who break themselves as they fail to meet standards physically or with tactical skills and wash out of training.
 In tough military special ops programs, there are many people who quit, but most fail to meet the standards or get medically dropped.

 Even the best physical performers have issues.
-But when aches, pains or minor injuries occur, are they able to suck it up, play with pain and STILL meet the standards for training?
-Maybe they never failed anything in their life or have never received constant negative feedback from instructors.
+But when aches, pains or minor injuries occur, are they able to suck it up, play with pain and still meet the standards for training?
+Maybe they never failed anything in their life or never have received constant negative feedback from instructors.

 This is a challenge to many high-performing athletes.
-Their overconfidence gets crushed quickly the moment their WHY gets tested.
+Their overconfidence gets crushed quickly the moment their why gets tested.
 When they are cold, wet, sandy and sitting in dark, murky water after a long day of training, even the perfectly prepared will be tested here.
-Do you have a strong WHY you want to do this job?
-Do you have that mindset of you would rather die than quit on your teammates?
-Because this is the type of desire and mindset that has to be in place when you are alone with your thoughts when your WHY is tested.
+Do you have a strong why you want to do this job?
+Do you have that mindset of, you would rather die than quit on your teammates?
+Because this is the type of desire and mindset that has to be in place when you are alone with your thoughts when your why is tested.

-And then there is the Physically Under-Prepared Person with a Weak Mindset: This one might not even make it TO the training and, if they actually get accepted into the training, they will quickly fail in the mass exodus of students in the first two weeks.
+And then there is the physically underprepared person with a weak mindset: This one might not even make it to the training, and if they actually get accepted into the training, they quickly will fail in the mass exodus of students in the first two weeks.
 Most people who fail special ops selections are in this group and should have taken more time to prepare.

 Patience allows you to develop resilience (the ability to handle stress better), durability, work capacity and discipline; it even builds mental toughness.
 You build all of these over time, and patience gives you the time to allow them to develop.
 You build all of these through the logical progressions that patience allows.

 You also build a better foundation for growth.
 Upping your game to new levels will be required of you along your journey of challenging goals.
 In the end, patience allows for you to build confidence in your abilities through these stress inoculations of preparation.
-It will also keep your confidence in check by humbling you on occasion, as there will be failures and plateaus you have to move through.
+It also will keep your confidence in check by humbling you on occasion, as there will be failures and plateaus you have to move through.

 Time gives you the ability to progress.
-Progression with your training and education builds a smarter, tougher, more durable person who can actually have the tools to handle long stressful days and nights, whether it is rigorous academics or physical screening and selection programs in special ops units.
+Progression with your training and education builds a smarter, tougher, more durable person who actually can have the tools to handle long stressful days and nights, whether it is rigorous academics or physical screening and selection programs in special ops units.